libgdx/libgdx.github.io/_pages/dev/contributing.md

 - Add the libGDX repository as a remote (to sync latest changes).
 - Make your changes to your locally cloned (of your fork), repository, ideally on a new branch.
 See [here](/dev/from_source/) for a guide on how to get the libGDX code running locally.
 - Commit your changes, and push the changes back to your forked repository on GitHub.
-- Go to GitHub, view your forked repository, select your branch and request a pull request be created.
+- Go to GitHub, view your forked repository, select your branch and create a pull request.
 - Write a detailed description of what your pull request does, how it has been tested, what platforms it has been tested on, and why it belongs in libGDX.

-For a very detailed explanation of how the pull request system on GitHub is supposed to work, check out [this guide](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#Forked-Public-Project).
+For a very extensive explanation of how the pull request system on GitHub is supposed to work, check out [this guide](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#Forked-Public-Project).

 Pull requests may be denied for not being ready, or not fitting the scope of the project.
 Please do not take any offense to having a pull request rejected.
 We appreciate every contribution, but some code submissions are just not a good fit for the project.